mmuller88/mmblog/content/ab-picturer/index.md

 I build a tool I call **AB Picturer**.
 With that I can measure performance of the picture variants.
 In the next section I explain how it works.

-## How does my AB Picturer works?
+## How does AB Picturer work?

-Use picture Urls to collect information like when the picture was previewed and when the user decided to open the post.
+The AB Picturer uses picture Urls like https://api.ab.martinmueller.dev?projectId=ab&state=visitor to collect information like when the picture was previewed and when the user decided to click on the post.
 That process is called Click-Through.
 AB Picturer can then calculate the Click-Through-Rate (CTR) for each picture.
 The picture with the higher CTR wins and can be used as the main picture for the post.

 The basic concept is to have two picture urls which are part of the AB Picturer Flow.
 The first is for the picture preview and the second for the picture visitor.
 I'll describe those more in detail now.